pentarex/react-native-gallery-manager/README.md

 react-native link
 ```

-### NOTE: <span style="color:red">If you are using CameraRoll from react-native, you have to unlink it before using this library</span>
+<span style="color:red"> NOTE: If you are using CameraRoll from react-native, you have to unlink it before using this library</span>

 ## Usage